uosq/lbox-alib/README.md

 **Use a version from the releases page if possible, they are all (possibly) stable enough to be released**

-currently this has `window, button, checkbox and slider` support
+currently this has `window, button, checkbox, slider and list` support

 read the wiki if you have any problem